Arsenal on this day in history – the January files

 29 January 2008: Arsenal beat Newcastle 3-0 to go top of the league, concluding a January of three wins and a draw, scoring 9 conceding 1.

 29 January 2010: Jack Wilshere loaned to Bolton where he played 14 league games.
-It was his only loan spell.
+It was his only loan spell prior to the 2016/7 season with Bournemouth after a long run of injuries.

 30 January 1893: Royal Arsenal 3 Sherwood Foresters 0.
 It was part of a three-win run but at the start and end of the run Arsenal lost games to university teams.

 30 January 1897: Woolwich Arsenal 7 Ilkeston Town 0.
-Despite a full league programme Arsenal continued to played friendlies against weak opposition.
+Despite a full league programme in their first season in the league Arsenal continued to played friendlies against weak opposition.

 30 January 1899: Woolwich Arsenal 2 Millwall 4.
-Although crowds sometimes reached 14,000 only 1,500 turned up for this game as it was played on a Monday afternoon.
+Although crowds sometimes reached 14,000 only 1,500 turned up for this local derby between the teams either side of the Thames, as it was played on a Monday afternoon.

-30 January 1954: Following a 1-4 home defeat to Sunderland in the league Arsenal lost 1-2 at home to Norwich City of the Third Division South in front of 55767.
+30 January 1954: Following a 1-4 home defeat to Sunderland in the league Arsenal lost 1-2 at home to Norwich City of the Third Division South in front of 55,767.
 Logie got Arsenal’s goal.
-It was the first and last time Arsenal lost an FA Cup tie at Highbury to a team outside the top 2 divisions.
+It was the only Arsenal lost an FA Cup tie at Highbury to a team outside the top 2 divisions.
 Alex Forbes of Arsenal and Bobby Brennan of Norwich City were both sent off early in the match – the first double sending off involving Arsenal since September 1922 (against Tottenham Hotspur).

 30 January 1963: Arsenal 5 Oxford Utd 1 (FA Cup – Baker (2) Strong (2) and McLeod got the goals).
 The only game Arsenal played between Dec 15 and Feb 9 due to bad weather.